ericdnbn/machine_learning_water_pump_data_tanzania/README.md

 Mean Train Score: 0.9067957351290685<br>
 Mean Test Score: 0.842864758698092<br><br>

-XGBoost model had the lowest bias coupled with lower variance.
-Although the model is slightly overfit, it predicted the results the best.<br>
+Our second XGBoost model had the best ratio of bias to variance.
+Although the model is slightly overfit, it had the highest prediction accuracy.<br>

 ## Results
-The best model was XGBoost model with hyperparameter of 'model__max_depth': 7, 'model__n_estimators': 200.
-This model predicted accuracy of ~85.8%.<br>
+The best model was our second XGBoost model with hyperparameters of 'max_depth': 7, and 'n_estimators': 200.
+This model correctly predicted ~85.8% of the testing data.<br>

 ![image](https://raw.githubusercontent.com/ericdnbn/phase_3_project/main/images/Confusion%20Matrix.png)<br>

 The XGBoost model predicts 12,743 water pumps in the testing data correctly.
 The model also predicts 1,458 water pumps as non-functional when they are functional and it preditcs 649 water pumps as functional when they are non-functional.

 ## Feature Importance
-With our best model, we checked which features were most impactful in our model.<br>
+We investigated the most important features in our best model.<br>

 ![image](https://raw.githubusercontent.com/ericdnbn/phase_3_project/main/images/Feature%20Importance.png)<br>

 We found that the feature quantity_dry had the biggest impact, ~28.2%, and waterpoint_type_other had the second biggest impact on the model, ~12.4%.

 ## Conclusion
-Our final model, XGBoost, gave us ~85.8% accuracy of predicting the functionality of the water pump.<br><br>
+Our final model, the XGBoost, gave us ~85.8% accuracy in predicting the functionality of a water well.<br><br>
-Given those features that have the greatest impact on the functionality of water wells in Tanzania our recommendations to the Tanzanian Ministry of Water are:
+Given the features that had the greatest impact on the functionality of water wells in Tanzania, our recommendations to the Tanzanian Ministry of Water are as follows:

 * Perform regular checks on the quantity of water in the wells, and take preventative measures to decrease the chances of them being non-functional.
 * Replace waterpoint types with the designation of ‘other’ with more effective and widespread types, like gravity waterpoints.
 * Put policies in place that ensure the company managing a well are performing regular checks and maintenance.
 Screen companies seeking to construct a well using a rigorous standard to decide if their project may go forward.

 ## Future Steps
 Identify the categories of certain features that are labeled as ‘other’ and ‘unknown’.
 This will create more clarity and specificity within the dataset, and theoretically, a model that can make even more accurate predictions.

 Use machine learning to create a model that predicts the quantity of water in a well, dry or not, to help the Tanzanian Ministry of Water be more proactive in performing checks and maintenance.

+Determine the impact of funders on the functionality of water wells.

 ## Repository Structure
 ```